If you feel you were mis-sold solar panels for your home you could claim compensation.

-Important Information That Is Useful In The Pursuance Of A Claim
+Important Information That Is Useful When Making a Solar Panels Claim

 When you’ve made up your mind to file for compensation, you will have to submit some important information that will be used as evidence, and they could include the following:

 - A copy of the solar panel company’s website